-Lore tells us that an English retreat first used animals to ease “emotionally ill” patients’ woes in the 1790s.
-Today, hundreds of such quadruped therapists, often officially certified for the task, roam Northwest care centers, dispensing intangible (but real, many clinicians say) aid.
+According to lore, an English retreat first used animals to ease “emotionally ill” patients’ woes in the 1790s.
+Today, quadruped therapists roam Northwest care centers, dispensing intangible (but real, many clinicians say) aid.
 Almost all are dogs.
 Only a few are llamas.